Spore Testing FAQ

 In summary, while the single strip test kit offers simplicity and regulatory compliance for standard sterilization checks, the multi strip test kit is better suited for larger operations or situations where detailed monitoring of different areas within the sterilizer is needed.

-Yes, just email us at support@woodhouselabs.com with your new sterilizer details.
+Yes, just email us at support@woodhouselabs.com with your new sterilizer details or cross out the old details and write in the new details on your envelopes.

-To expedite a test, please ship it to us via one of the following methods:
+To expedite a test, please ship it directly to us via UPS or FedEx Express

 Ship to: